difference between pimple and cold sore

 In summary, understanding the differences between pimples and cold sores can help you identify the symptoms and seek appropriate treatment.
 While pimples are caused by excess oil production, bacteria, and dead skin cells, cold sores are caused by a virus and are highly contagious.
 If you are experiencing any unusual symptoms or have concerns about your skin condition, it is best to consult a healthcare provider for diagnosis and treatment.

-See also difference between ego and self respect
+See also difference between equation and expression

 Table difference between pimple and cold sore